DataDog/hiring-engineers/answers.md

 * **Q3**

   This page (https://docs.datadoghq.com/graphing/miscellaneous/functions/#rollup-1) guided me on how to use rollup function to sum up data and I applied it to the custom metric (my_metric) from the host:deep-learning-virtual-machine.
-Please refer to the screenshot and Python code below.
+Please refer to the screenshot and the Python code below.

   Screenshot: rollup function applied to the my_metric